-19. Stationery
+19 Stationery

 The stationery requirements for all courses may be determined and ordered online through the OfficeMax MySchool website www.myschool.nz.
 Simply type 'botany' in the school search box and select Botany Downs Secondary College.
 Please note this is not applicable for International students.
-International student stationery is ordered by the college.
+International student stationery is ordered by the College.

-All students in Years 9 - 11 should have a diary.
+All students in Years 9 - 11 must have a week view paper diary.